Normal Blood Sugar Levels Chart by Age: Simple Guide for Seniors

 Monitoring routines for older adults

-Bottom Line
+Bottom line

-Blood sugar management requires attention, but it doesn’t need to control your daily routine.
-With proper knowledge and the right support from your healthcare team, you can maintain healthy glucose levels while continuing to enjoy your activities and relationships.
+Blood sugar management requires attention, but it doesn't need to control your daily routine.
+With proper knowledge and support from your healthcare team, you can maintain healthy glucose levels while continuing to enjoy your activities and relationships.

-Key Takeaways
+Key takeaways

-• Normal ranges shift with age: Seniors over 65 can safely target 70-180 mg/dL, with more flexible A1C goals of 7.5-8% compared to younger adults.
+• Normal ranges shift with age.
+Seniors over 65 can safely target 70-180 mg/dL, with more flexible A1C goals of 7.5%, 8% compared to younger adults.

-• Recognize warning signs early: Watch for frequent urination and thirst (high sugar) or shakiness and confusion (low sugar) to prevent emergencies.
+• Recognize warning signs early.
+Watch for frequent urination and thirst (high sugar) or shakiness and confusion (low sugar) to prevent emergencies.

-• Personalized targets matter most: Work with healthcare providers to balance complication risks against hypoglycemia dangers based on your overall health status.
+• Personalized targets matter most.
+Work with healthcare providers to balance complication risks against hypoglycemia dangers based on your overall health status.

 FAQs